-Travis Webster is an assistant professor of writing and rhetoric at Virginia Tech.
-He is the author of Queerly Centered: LGBTQA Writing Center Directors Navigate the Workplace (Utah State University Press, 2021), which won the International Writing Centers Association's 2022 Outstanding Book Award.
-His research also appears in College Composition and Communication, Writing Center Journal, WPA: Writing Program Administration, and The Peer Review, among other venues.
+Travis Webster is an assistant professor of rhetoric and writing at Virginia Tech.
+He is the author of Queerly Centered: LGBTQA Writing Center Directors Navigate the Workplace (Utah State University Press, 2021), which won the International Writing Centers Association's 2022 Outstanding Book Award and the Conference on College Composition and Communication’s 2023 Lavender Rhetorics Book Award.
+His articles and chapters appear in College Composition and Communication, Writing Center Journal, WPA: Writing Program Administration, The Peer Review, and edited collections.
 He has worked in writing centers since 2002 and, since 2006, has taught undergraduate writing courses at all levels and graduate courses about writing centers, WAC, composition pedagogy, and cultural rhetorics.

 - Writing Centers